Oghenesuvwe-dev/Assignment-1/README.md

 Use Cases:
 1, Highly Regulated Industries: Industries such as healthcare, finance, and government often have strict compliance requirements that necessitate a private cloud… fintech
 2, Large Enterprises: Organisations with sensitive data or unique requirements may prefer a private cloud to maintain control over their infrastructure.
-3, Hybrid Environments: Private clouds can be used as part of a hybrid cloud strategy to complement public cloud services… nutanix x azure.
-Talking hybrid
+3, Hybrid Environments: Private clouds can be used as part of a hybrid cloud strategy to complement public cloud services where Nutanix and Azure Cloud are good examples.

 HYBRID CLOUD.